MicrosoftDocs/query-docs/query-languages/dax/dax-copilot.md

 An inline Copilot found in Power BI DAX query view, available in the DAX query view of Power BI Desktop or write DAX queries in Power BI workspace, for model authors and consumers to request help creating DAX queries.
 The help can include explaining a DAX query and DAX topics, in addition to creating DAX queries themselves.

 ### What can Fabric Copilot to help write DAX queries do?
 The user request can be returned by Copilot as a DAX query the user can see, then run to see the data returned in the results grid.
 Additional requests can be made, and a new DAX query can be returned, creating a DAX query conversationally.
 If the request is about explaining a DAX query or topic, a natural language response is generated in the inline Copilot.
-DAX topics can include what a DAX function does, or which DAX function is good for returning data in a specific way.
+DAX topics can include what a DAX function does or which DAX function is good for returning data in a specific way.

 ### What is Fabric Copilot to help write DAX queries’ intended use?
 Copilot’s intended use is to help create DAX queries on a specific semantic model the user is currently working with in Power BI.